Comahuesuchus

-Comahuesuchus is an extinct genus of notosuchian crocodylomorphs from the Santonian Bajo de la Carpa Formation of Argentina.
+Comahuesuchus is an extinct genus of notosuchian crocodylomorphs from the late Cretaceous of Argentina.
 It was described by palaeontologist José Bonaparte in 1991.
-The type species is C. brachybuccalis.
+The type species is C. brachybuccalis from the Santonian Bajo de la Carpa Formation.
+In 2023 another species, C. bonapartei from the Sierra Barrosa Formation and Portezuelo Formation, was assigned to the genus.

 Classification

 The holotype of C. brachybuccalis is MUCPv-202.
 Comahuesuchus is the name-sake of the clade Comahuesuchidae.
-Sereno et al. (2003) suggested that Comahuesuchus and Anatosuchus are both comahuesuchids, but work by Martinelli and Andrade et al. (2006), has suggested that A. minor is not a comahuesuchid.
+Sereno et al. (2003) suggested that Comahuesuchus and Anatosuchus are both comahuesuchids, but work by Martinelli and Andrade et al. (2006) has suggested that A. minor is not a comahuesuchid.
 Comahuesuchus seems instead to be more closely related to Mariliasuchus.